awslabs/graphstorm/graphstorm-processing/docs/source/usage/amazon-sagemaker.rst

 ``graphstorm-processing/scripts/run_distributed_processing.py``
 to run a GSProcessing job on Amazon SageMaker.

-For this example we'll use a Spark cluster with 2 ``ml.t3.xlarge`` instances since this is a tiny dataset.
+For this example we'll use a SageMaker Spark cluster with 2 ``ml.t3.xlarge`` instances since this is a tiny dataset.
 Using SageMaker you'll be able to create clusters of up to 20 instances, allowing you to scale your processing to massive graphs, using larger instances like `ml.r5.24xlarge`.